Miss Universe Malaysia: State competitions

 The most successful state is Selangor, which has had the most semi-finalists and runner-ups including ten winners.
 Other successful states include Kuala Lumpur, Perak, Sarawak, Penang, and Sabah.
 The least successful states are Putrajaya, placing only once in the history of the pageant; Labuan, which has only placed twice; and Negeri Sembilan, which gained its only crown in 2015.
-The states which has not (yet) win any crown were Labuan and Perlis.
+The states that has not (yet) win any crown were Labuan and Perlis.

 Editions

-Requirements

-Since 2023, in order to compete in Miss Universe Malaysia, these are the requirements for participants of the Miss Universe Malaysia election: